Wanghley/wanghley/README.md

  - Self-taught programming since the age o 9

- - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.
+ - 🛸 Into Health tech and application of artificial intelligence

  - I do fullstack and a bit of everything :heart: